Commercial Property Solicitors

 Specialists in commercial property law

 At Osbornes, we represent our commercial clients across the full range of their property interests.
 We can help you buy, sell or lease commercial property, and offer bespoke management services for clients with property portfolios.
-As an award-winning, full-service law firm, we are happy to work alongside surveyors, architects and planners on major developments as well as our own property litigation colleagues where complex property disputes require representation at the Courts.
+As an award-winning, full-service law firm, we are happy to work alongside surveyors, architects and planners on major developments as well as our own property litigation colleagues where complex commercial property disputes require representation at the Courts.

-Our commercial property expertise
+Our commercial property services

 The commercial property team at Osbornes is made up of approachable lawyers who are experienced in the full range of commercial property transactions, including: